iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Subgradient Definition.md

 * Definition of Subgradient for convex function
 * Definition of Generalized Subgradient
 * Notations
-* Optimality of convex proper function and zero subgradient
+* Optimality of convex proper function and zero subgradient (Fermat's Theorem).
 * Epigraphical Normal cone and generalized subgradient.